Black grouse: Distribution and habitat

 Black grouse can be found on open habitats across Europe (Swiss-Italian-French Alps especially) from Great Britain through Scandinavia, Estonia and across Russia.
-Although believed to once to live in Ireland, it now no longer resides there.
+Although believed once to have lived in Ireland, it now no longer resides there.
 In Eastern Europe they can be found in Hungary, Latvia, Lithuania, Poland, Belarus, Romania and Ukraine.
 There is a population in the Alps, and isolated remnants in Germany, France, Belgium and the Netherlands.
 It formerly occurred in Denmark, but the Danish Ornithological Society (DOF) has considered it extinct since 2001.
 The species disappeared from Bulgaria in the 19th century.
 In Asia, a huge portion of their population can be found in Russia (particularly southern Siberia), though they also inhabit parts of Kazakhstan, Mongolia, China, and possibly Korea.

 Black grouse are adapted to an extensive array of habitats across Eurasia, though most frequently utilize the transitionary zones between forests and open clearings, especially steppe, heathland, grassland and pasture when near agricultural fields.
 Depending on the season, they will overwinter in large flocks in dense forests, and feed primarily on the leaves and buds of coniferous and broadleaf trees, such as Scots pine, Siberian larch, silver birch, and Eurasian aspen.
 Throughout the spring and summer, they tend to favor open spaces to seek potential mates and raise broods, switching their diet to berries, shoots and stems of cranberries, bog bilberries, myrtleberries, and other Vaccinium shrubs.
 They avoid the most extreme of desert and polar regions.